kit-data-manager/base-repo/README.md

 ### Enhanced Startup

-At certain points, KIT DM 2.0 offers and will offer extension points allowing to add custom features that are not part of the default distribution, e.g. custom message handlers.
+At certain points, base-repo offers and will offer extension points allowing to add custom features that are not part of the default distribution, e.g. custom message handlers.
 If you are familiar with software development, it might be no big deal to include an additional dependency to 'build.gradle' of base-repo.
 However, in some cases this might not be desirable or possible.
-Therefor, KIT DM 2.0 allows to place additional libraries required at runtime in a separate folder which is then loaded as soon as the microservice starts and made available using the dependency injection feature of Spring Boot.
+Therefor, base-repo allows to place additional libraries required at runtime in a separate folder which is then loaded as soon as the microservice starts and made available using the dependency injection feature of Spring Boot.

 In order to tell Spring Boot where to look for additional libraries, you have to define an environment variable JAVA_OPTS looking as follows: